 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

-The chart below gives you a quick look at some of the substances that the EPA requires the utility to test for.
-You’ll notice that the contaminant is listed to the left, followed by the maximum amount allowed by regulations and then the amount that we found in our water.
-The tests are done on treated or “finished” water (excluding those listed under “Untreated Source Water”).
-See Definitions of Terms for an explanation of this chart.
+The chart below gives you a quick look at some of the substances that the EPA requires Citizens to test for.
+The contaminant is listed to the left, followed by the maximum amount allowed by regulations and then the amount that we found in our water.
+The tests are done on treated finished water (excluding those listed under “Untreated Source Water”).
+See Definitions of Terms for an explanation of terms used in this chart.

 Citizens Energy Group—Indianapolis and Morgan County